slonermike/lunchlady/THE_PLAN.md

 Multi-page sites.

 ### Features
-- Move all commands into an inquirer-driven selection flow.
+- Move all commands (except `setup`) into an inquirer-driven selection flow.
 - Link `sloppy-joe` repo to a specific, supported SHA, or branch (preferred).
 - All content management promises resolve to an updated copy of the whole site.